Preparing SLPs for Tracheostomy & Ventilator Patient Care Training Course

 Tashaundra Bailey, MS, CCC-SLP: SLP at Nashville Rehabilitation Center, 10+ years of clinical experience.
 Disclosures - Financial: Paid course presenter.
 Non-Financial: None

-Continuing Education Credit: This course is offered for .8 CEU’s (Beginner-Intermediate Level; Professional Area).
+Continuing Education Credit: This course is offered for .8 CEU’s (Introductory Level; Professional Area).

 Clinical Practicum Credit: SLP Students can receive ASHA Clinical Practicum "Clock Hours" from Clinical Simulations completed in this course.
 Please contact us for more information.
 Also, SLP students can apply for a Student Scholarship Contest to assist with registration for the Sunday, June 2, 2018 Training Course—> Click here for Scholarship Information.

 Course Completion Requirement: Participants are expected to be present for the entire program.
 Individuals who are not present for the full program will not be recommended for CEUs.
 No partial credit will be provided.

 Course Location: Select Specialty Hospital, 2004 Hayes Street, Nashville, Tennessee.
 All courses held on first floor, Charity Hall Education Facility.
 CLICK HERE for facility map.

 Hotel Accommodations: Hotel accommodations are at the discretion of the participant.
 Several hotels are located in close vicinity (1 to 3 blocks) of Select Specialty Hospital.

 Lunch: Menu-based lunch provided by Nashville Speech & Swallowing Specialists, PLLC

 Registration Fee: $247.50 ($240.00 training course fee inclusive of training, training manual, training/practice supplies and materials, certificate, lunch/snacks + $7.50 online payment processing fee).
 All major credit/debit cards accepted.
 Space limited to 30 participants to accommodate small group and individual training.